Path Cover, Hamiltonicity, and Independence Number: An FPT Perspective: Introduction

 The exploration of long paths and cycles in graphs represents a well-established and actively pursued research direction within parameterized algorithms.
 Since the seminal introduction of the color-coding technique by Alon, Yuster, and Zwick \cite{AlonYZ95}, substantial progress in algorithmic methodologies has been achieved.
-Notably, a range of powerful algorithmic methods has been developed, including those by Bjorklund \cite{DBLP:journals/siamcomp/Bjorklund14}, Koutis \cite{Koutis08}, Williams \cite{Williams09}, and Zehavi \cite{Zehavi16}.
+Notably, a range of powerful algorithmic methods has been developed, including those by Bj{\"{o}}rklund \cite{DBLP:journals/siamcomp/Bjorklund14}, Koutis \cite{Koutis08}, Williams \cite{Williams09}, and Zehavi \cite{Zehavi16}.
 This progress has also contributed to our understanding of significantly more general and complex problems, such as topological minor embedding \cite{GroheKMW11,FominLP0Z20}.
 A significant portion of parameterized algorithms deals with optimization problems on sparse graphs when specific graph parameters characterize the sparsity and structure of the graph \cite{cut-and-count,rank-treewidth,rank-treewidth2,FominLPS16,BasteST23}, see also \cite{cygan2015parameterized}.
 Such parameters include treewidth, treedepth, or minimum vertex cover size.
 On the other hand, for more ``general'' parameters Hamiltonicity becomes intractable.
-For example, the problem of deciding graph Hamiltonicity is \classW1-hard when parameterized by the clique-width of a graph \cite{FominGLS10} and is \textsf{paraNP} parameterized by $\alpha$-treewidth \cite{DallardMS24}.
+For example, the problem of deciding graph Hamiltonicity is \classW1-hard when parameterized by the clique-width of a graph \cite{FominGLS10} and is \classParaNP-hard parameterized by $\alpha$-treewidth (see \cite{DallardMS24} for the definition) as the problem is \classNP-complete on split graphs~\cite{golumbic2004algorithmic}.

 The existence of a Hamiltonian cycle remains NP-complete on planar graphs~\cite{garey1976planar}, circle graphs~\cite{damaschke1989hamiltonian} and for several other generalizations of interval graphs~\cite{bertossi1986hamiltonian}, for chordal bipartite graphs~\cite{mu96} and for split (and therefore also for chordal) graphs~\cite{golumbic2004algorithmic}, but is solvable in linear time in interval graphs~\cite{keil1985finding} and in convex bipartite graphs~\cite{mu96}.
 The existence of a Hamiltonian path can be decided in polynomial time for cocomparability graphs~\cite{damaschke1991finding} and for circular arc graphs~\cite{damaschke1993paths}.